JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 The **Gateway Ready** will go **RED** for these operation issues:
 - There has been no new data received in over 6 minutes.
-- MQTT Enabled but connection the MQTT Broker has failed for more than 2 minutes.
+- MQTT Enabled but the MQTT Broker connection has failed for more than 2 minutes.
 - If the reporting Server is assigned but not working
 - Internal temperature is above 160&deg;F

 The **Server Online** light when **Green** indicates the connection to the monitoring server is connected and operational.
-If **RED**, that indicates a lost of connection to the monitoring server.
+If **RED**, that indicates a loss of connection to the monitoring server.
 If off, that indicates the monitoring server is not set.

 The **MQTT Online** light when **Green** indicates the connection to the MQTT Broker is operational and working.
 If off, then the MQTT process has not been Enabled.
 A **RED** light indicates the connection to the MQTT Broker has been lost.